domke012-cyber/anaplan-connector-docs/privacy-policy.md

-# Privacy Policy for Anaplan Sheet Connector
+# Privacy Policy for Anaplan Connector for Sheets™

 **Last Updated: September 2, 2025**

 ## Overview
-Anaplan Sheet Connector ("the Add-on") is committed to protecting your privacy.
-This policy describes how we handle your data when you use our Google Sheets add-on.
+Anaplan Connector for Sheets™ ("the Add-on") is committed to protecting your privacy.
+This policy describes how we handle your data when you use our Google Sheets™ add-on.

 ## Information We Access
 The Add-on accesses:
-- **Google Sheets Data**: Only the spreadsheets where you explicitly install and use the add-on
+- **Google Sheets™ Data**: Only the spreadsheets where you explicitly install and use the add-on
 - **Anaplan Credentials**: Your Anaplan authentication tokens (stored securely in Google's Properties Service)
 - **User Email**: Used only for sending scheduled export notifications (if enabled by you)